Mission: Sell a Business for Absolute Maximum Sale Price

 - Seek Potential Buyers to Buy a Business

-If your business for sale is well known, word that it’s for sale may be enough to bring prospective buyers to your doorstep.
-Or, possibly someone close to you – and employee, a relative, a friend, a supplier, or a customer – could be and interested and logical prospect
+If your business for sale is well known, the word that it’s for sale may be enough to bring prospective buyers to your doorstep.
+Or, possibly someone close to you – an employee, a relative, a friend, a supplier, or a customer – could be a prospect.

 - Negotiate Your Deal

 Once an interested buyer is attracted to your business for sale, you need to work out the terms of the sale.
-Here are some key issues:
+Here are some key questions to ask yourself:

 - Will you sell your business entity or just its assets?

-- Will your keep some of the assets (a car or track, perhaps) that are currently being used in the business for sale?
+- Will you keep some of the assets (a car or track, perhaps) that are currently being used in the business for sale?

 - Will the buyer pay you in one lump sum or make installment payments?